Limit theory for the Gilbert graph: Preliminaries

-\paragraph{Notation.} In this paper we frequently use the following notation.
+\paragraph{General notation} In this paper we frequently use the following notation.
 By $(\Omega,\cF,\P)$ we mean our underlying probability space; expectation, variance and covariance of random variables $X$ and $Y$ with respect to $\P$ are denoted by $\E X$, $\V X$ and $\C(X,Y)$, respectively.
-We also write $\I(\,\cdot\,)$ for the indicator function.
+We also write $\I(\,\cdot\,)$ for an indicator function.